flexera-public/right_st/README.md

         * `Instance Type` - String - Required - Name of instance type.
         * `User Data` - String - Optional - User Data template for this cloud/image combination.

-A MultiCloudImage YAML file is referenced as a normal string in the MultiCloudImages array which is the realtaive path to a YAML file containing an individual MultiCloudImage definition.
+A MultiCloudImage YAML file is referenced as a normal string in the MultiCloudImages array which is the relative path to a YAML file containing an individual MultiCloudImage definition.

 An Alert definition consists of three fields: a Name, Definition, and Clause (all strings).
 Clause is a text description of the Alert with this exact format: `If <Metric>.<ValueType> <ComparisonOperator> <Threshold> for <Duration> minutes Then <Action> <ActionValue>`: